Robert Torricelli: U.S. Representative

-Senate
+U.S. Senator

-Torricelli was elected to the U.S. Senate in 1996, defeating Republican Congressman Dick Zimmer to obtain the seat vacated by the retirement of Democratic Senator Bill Bradley.
+Torricelli was elected to the U.S. Senate in 1996, defeating Republican Congressman Dick Zimmer by 291,511 votes to obtain the seat vacated by the retirement of Democratic Senator Bill Bradley.
 It was later found that six donors had made illegal contributions to Torricelli's campaign.
 In 2000, he headed the Democratic Senatorial Campaign Committee which regained the Democratic majority in the Senate.
 Torricelli was responsible for recruiting Senate candidates including Hillary Clinton.
+As a member of the Senate Finance Committee Torricelli amended the tax code to permit the partial deduction of college tuition for the first time.
+After 9/11, he amended legislation to authorize a new rail tunnel to NYC.

 A federal criminal investigation into Torricelli was dropped in early 2002.
-In the summer of 2002, however, Torricelli received a formal letter of admonishment from the U.S. Senate Select Committee on Ethics following an investigation into his alleged receipt of improper gifts from campaign donor David Chang.
-Chang had pleaded guilty to violating federal election laws.
+In the summer of 2002, however, Torricelli received a formal letter of admonishment from the U.S. Senate Select Committee on Ethics following an investigation into his alleged receipt of improper gifts from campaign donor David Chang, who had pleaded guilty to violating federal election laws.
 Torricelli apologized to voters for his behavior and delivered a speech in which he promised to take "'full personal responsibility'" for his actions.
 On September 30, 2002, Torricelli ended his 2002 re-election campaign after Republicans "successfully made the incumbent's ethics troubles -- stemming from illegal 1996 campaign donations and questionable gifts -- a campaign issue..."
 Shortly thereafter, the New Jersey Supreme Court unanimously ruled that the Democratic Party could legally replace Torricelli's name on the ballot with that of former U.S. Senator Frank Lautenberg.

 In 2007, Torricelli drew public criticism despite federal rules allowing retired officials to give leftover campaign funds to political parties, candidates and charities when his leftover campaign funds, given to the Rosemont Foundation, were not funneled back to his political party.
+The Rosemont Foundation donates funds to animal welfare charities with particular emphasis on dog shelters.

 During his time in the Senate, Torricelli was a member of the Governmental Affairs Committee, the Finance Committee, and the Rules Committee.

 Post-congressional career

-In 2003, Torricelli was appointed by the U.S. Federal District Court as special master overseeing the environmental cleanup project of the Mutual Chemical site In Jersey City, New Jersey, owned by the Honeywell Corporation.
+In 2003, Torricelli was appointed by the U.S. Federal District Court as special master overseeing the environmental cleanup project of the Mutual Chemical site in Jersey City, New Jersey, owned by the Honeywell Corporation.

 Torricelli founded business and government affairs consulting firm Rosemont Associates.
 He is a partner in real estate firm Woodrose Properties, which is invested in over 50 multi family or commercial properties in 10 states.
 Torricelli has represented the Iranian opposition group, the MEK.